RDWV/rdwv-sdk/examples/atomic_tipbot/README.md

 BTC class accepts the following parameters:

-- rpc_url - url of Bitcart daemon to connect to
+- rpc_url - url of RDWV daemon to connect to
-- rpc_user - user to login into your Bitcart daemon
+- rpc_user - user to login into your RDWV daemon
-- rpc_pass - password to login into your Bitcart daemon
+- rpc_pass - password to login into your RDWV daemon
 - xpub - actually it is not just xpub, it can be x/y/z pub/prv, almost anything.
 Electrum seed can be used too.
 - session - completely optional, pass your precreated aiohttp.ClientSession(only if you need to customize something in default session)

 After intializing coin, you can start using it.
-Bitcart SDK coins' main methods are fully documented(often with examples) Those are highlevel methods.
+RDWV SDK coins' main methods are fully documented(often with examples) Those are highlevel methods.
-If you see something missing, open issue at [Bitcart SDK repository](https://github.com/bitcart/bitcart-sdk) If you need to use electrum's RPC methods, call them via btc.server(a wrapper around it), like:
+If you see something missing, open issue at [RDWV SDK repository](https://github.com/rdwv/rdwv-sdk) If you need to use electrum's RPC methods, call them via btc.server(a wrapper around it), like:

 `btc.server.validateaddress()`